 But just like managing your finances, the first step to gaining control is actually knowing where you stand.

-I use Personal Capital to be able to track our spending and investments.
+I use Empower (formerly Personal Capital) to be able to track our spending and investments.
 That helps me understand where we’re at and where we need to be.
 It’s a major part of what helped us reach financial independence.